 In this paper, we assess whether NP SOP expansions have spillover effects on enrollment in safety net programs, specifically WIC.
-We find that WIC enrollment increases by 5.3% after 3 years of NP full practice authority in treated states.
-As the average total WIC enrollment in treated states is about 800 individuals per 10,000 population, our estimate of 5.3% implies that NP FPA leads to about 42 additional WIC enrollees per 10,000 population.
+Our results show that nurse practitioner full practice authority leads to significant increases in WIC enrollment in the long run.
+Specifically, we find that starting 4-5 years post-FPA, WIC enrollment experiences a significant increase of 4.0%, which rises to 6.8% 8-9 years after NP FPA.
+As the average total WIC enrollment in treated states is about 800 individuals per 10,000 population, the 8-9 year estimate of 6.8% implies that NP FPA leads to at least 54 additional WIC enrollees per 10,000 population per month in the long run.

 To further put our results further into context, Smith (2021) finds that relaxed scope of practice laws for NPs increases the share of NP-provided visits billed independently by 13%, which can be interpreted as a sort of first stage.
 In turn, Traczynski and Udalova (2018) find that NP SOP expansions increased primary care utilization by 5% on the extensive margin.
-Finally,

-McMichael (2023) finds a 2% reduction in healthcare-amenable deaths following NP full practice authority.
-Our long-run estimate of 5.3% increase in WIC enrollment is highly reasonable given the established literature on the effects of NP SOP expansions.
-Our estimated effect size is smaller than Smith's (2021) "first stage" estimate of 13%, likely reflecting the fact that not all individuals seen by an NP are eligible for WIC, and larger than McMichael's 2% estimate from healthcareamenable deaths, which can be viewed as a lower bound given the challenge in averting these deaths.
+Finally, McMichael (2023) finds a 2% reduction in healthcare-amenable deaths following NP full practice authority.
+Our long-run estimate of a 6.8% increase in WIC enrollment is highly reasonable given the established literature on the effects of NP SOP expansions.
+Our estimated effect size is smaller than Smith's (2021) "first stage" estimate of 13%, likely reflecting the fact that not all individuals seen by an NP are eligible for WIC, and larger than McMichael's 2% estimate from healthcare-amenable deaths, which can be viewed as a lower bound given the challenge in averting these deaths.

-Our estimates are most pronounced for the enrollment of women and children, where we find effect sizes of 6.2% and 5.6%, respectively.
-Specifically, given the average WIC enrollment for these groups, our estimates imply that NP FPA leads to 14 additional women enrollees per 10,000 women and 141 additional child enrollees per 10,000 children.
+Our estimates are most pronounced for the enrollment of women and children, where we find effect sizes of 7.2% and 8.4% in years 8-9 post-FPA, respectively.
+Specifically, given the average WIC enrollment for these groups, our estimates imply that NP FPA leads to at least 19 additional monthly women enrollees per 10,000 women and 190 additional monthly child enrollees per 10,000 children in the long run.
 This is a notable finding, as women and children significantly underutilize WIC, as seen in Figure 2.
-Though we do not find that NP FPA leads to large increases in the number of infants enrolled in WIC, there is suggestive evidence of an underlying increase in the number of enrolled infants fully breastfeeding and a decline in the number of enrolled infants partially breastfeeding.
-As mentioned, this shift in infant enrollment to fully breastfeeding might be attributable to the support and knowledge of breastfeeding by NPs (Brzezinski, Mimm, and Porter 2018, Hellings and Howe 2000).
-Overall, the fact that there is a small effect of NP FPA on total infant enrollment might be explained by the fact that infants experience the highest utilization of WIC, making it difficult to affect WIC enrollment for this population other than by changing of composition of enrolled infants.
+We do not find that NP FPA leads to large increases in the number of infants enrolled in WIC.
+This is likely explained by the fact that infants experience the highest utilization of WIC, making it difficult to affect WIC enrollment for this population other than by changing of composition of enrolled infants.

 Our results have numerous implications for policy.
 Notably, our results support the growing body of evidence on the benefits of nurse practitioner scope of practice expansions.
 Generally, we show that expanding NP autonomy can have spillover benefits on public program participation.
 In that sense, we add to the evidence that documents the importance of NPs in delivering care to underserved populations.
-In our heterogeneity analyses, we find that NP FPA leads to larger increases in WIC enrollment in states with high poverty rates and a high minority population.
-This suggests that NPs may be most impactful in delivering care and social support to these populations.
+In our heterogeneity analyses, we find that NP FPA leads to larger increases in WIC enrollment in states with a high non-white population.
+This suggests that NPs may be most impactful in delivering care and social support to this population.
 Ultimately, our results highlight an additional mechanism by which expansion of autonomy for nurse practitioners can improve the health and well-being of underserved populations.